 Each attendee is responsible for arranging their own travel and health insurance where applicable.
 Paul carries worldwide insurances for commercial photography as well as public liability, but you should always carry your own policy in case of cancellation, medical needs or a generally unexpected situation occurring.
 It is worth, also, considering equipment insurance – there are many great companies out there who can help and we can make recommendations if needed – just get in touch and we’ll try to help.

 What if the weather is bad?

 That really does depend on your definition of “bad weather”.
-Take a sunset, for example – a sunset captured during completely clear skies can actually result in quite a dull image, we need clouds to add texture and interest.
+Take a sunset, for example – a sunset captured during completely clear skies can actually result in quite a dull image, we need clouds to add texture, movement and interest.
 Also, some of Paul’s most appreciated shots have been taken during what many people would consider “bad weather”.

 Obviously, if there is a sand-storm or hurricane in progress, we stop shooting for a while, but in general we’ll aim to make the best of all weather with shots that either capture the fantastic colours or powerful textures in whatever sky we’re given.
 By planning each day’s itinerary together with Paul, along with his local knowledge in each destination, you’ll be involved in the detailed decision making of what location to shoot in what conditions – and this is all part of the learning experience when it comes to landscape photography.
 In general, while “these things happen”, we’ll make the best of every situation if and when it might occur.

 Of course!
 Film shooters are more than welcome to come along, but we do need people to be aware of the following limitations: